 I met her when I was 13, I had just moved miles away from where I had grown up and she lived over the road from me and we became instant best friends.
 We shared a love of Take That, and ultimately the devastation when they broke up!
 We shared all those first important milestones you experience as a teenager, your first boyfriend, your first kiss, your first underage night out, oh yes, we did it all!
 I had many good times with her growing up before ultimately growing apart when our adult life pulled us in different directions.

 We met up again briefly when her mum sadly passed away due to cancer, I couldn’t even imagine what she went through or how she coped looking after her, then losing her all the while bringing up her 3 children.
 Just before Christmas her stepdaughter told me she had been rushed to hospital with suspected meningitis on the brain and I was completely unaware of how taken aback and truly upset I was for her, she had already been through so much why do this to her?

 She was eventually diagnosed with Enchephalitis.

-The Encephalitis Society are raising awareness.
-World Encephalitis Day is being held on 22nd February 2014 and to help combat this devastating illness they are asking to join them in sharing their message through your facebook, twitter and tumblr pages to reach as many people worldwide as they can.
+The Encephalitis Society is raising awareness.
+World Encephalitis Day is being held on 22nd February 2014 and to help combat this devastating illness they are asking to join them in sharing their message through your facebook, twitter and Tumblr pages to reach as many people worldwide as they can.